bbauska/JS-Tips-JavaScript/README.md

 June 24, 2016
-The Examples section has been updated to include an example that demonstrates how to use the API with an existing <iframe> element.
+The Examples section has been updated to include an example that demonstrates how to use the API with an existing &lt;iframe&gt; element.

 January 6, 2016
 The clearVideo function has been deprecated and removed from the documentation.
 The